-- United States Ambassador to the United Nations Samantha Power (AFP Photo/Andrew Burton)
+- US ambassador to the United Nations Samantha Power (Photo: AFP/Andrew Burton)

 “Attacks against UNMISS [UN Mission in South Sudan] and people it protects are unacceptable,” Samantha Power, the US ambassador to the UN tweeted, urging South Sudan to ensure the UN can carry out their mission to save civilian lives.